-The School operates under the direction of a Governing Board which shall consist of not less than five members.
-All Governing Board members must be approved by the Sponsor prior to appointment.
-No employee of the School shall also be a voting member of the Governing Board.
-The Governing Board is responsible for carrying out the provisions of the contract, which include, but are not limited to, state-mandated provisions regarding student population, curriculum, academic goals, performance standards, admission standards and qualification of teachers.
-The Governing Board controls the School's intructional/support facility staffed by employees of the management company who provide services to 399 students.
+The School operates under the direction of a five-member Board of Directors.
+The Board of Directors is responsible for carrying out the provisions of the contract which include, but are not limited to, state-mandated provisions regarding student population, curriculum, academic goals, performance standards, admission standards, and qualifications of teachers.
+The Board of Directors controls the School's instructional/support facility staffed by 27 non-certified and 23 certified full-time teaching personnel who provides services to approximately 508 students.